Introduction to the supervisory authorities and the supervision of child welfare services, social services and health and care services in Norway

 The way the supervision authorities work – findings and experience from supervision

 The supervisory authority provides a general picture of the quality of services.
-This involves collecting, organizing and interpreting information about health and social services.
-Such information provides the basis for evaluating whether needs are met (are people offered the services they require?) and whether the quality of services is adequate (do the services that are provided meet the requirements laid down in the legislation?).
+This involves collecting, organizing and interpreting information about child welfare, health and social services.
+Such information provides the basis for evaluating whether needs are met (are people offered the services they require?) and whether the quality of services is adequate (do the services meet the requirements laid down in the legislation?).
 Reports from area surveillance are distributed to the services and to the public.

 System audits is the method most frequently used to supervise services (municipalities, children’s and youth homes, nursing homes, hospitals etc.).
 This method is internationally recognized.
 A service is investigated by examining documents, carrying out interviews, reviewing the organization and carrying out sample tests.
 The report of the supervision includes a description of conditions or factors that are not in accordance with acts and regulations.
 These deficiencies are called nonconformities.
 The supervision authority follows up nonconformities until the requirements laid down in acts and regulations are met.
 Follow-up involves the management of the organization, and if necessary the owner (the municipality, the board of directors etc.).

-Between 700 and 900 system audits of activities are carried out each year.
-Supervision reports are available to the public, and are looked at more than one million times each year on www.helsetilsynet.no.
+Between 200 and 400 system audits are carried out each year.
+Supervision reports are available to the public on our website www.helsetilsynet.no.

-Each year the Norwegian Board of Health Supervision chooses two to three areas for countrywide supervision.
-The areas for countrywide supervision in 2013 - 2017 are:
+Each year the Board of Health chooses two to three areas for countrywide supervision.
+The areas subject to countrywide supervision in the period 2013 - 2019 are:

 - 2016–17: Diagnosis and treatment of sepsis in accident and emergency departments

-- 2017: Countrywide supervision in 2017 of The Norwegian Directorate for Children, Youth and Family Affairs (Bufetat)
+- 2017: The Norwegian Directorate for Children, Youth and Family Affairs (Bufetat)

 - 2016: Municipal health and care services for people with developmental disabilities

-- 2014: Work of the municipalities to have an overview of the health status of the population and of factors that influence public health, in accordance with the Public Health Act
+- 2014: Municipalities’ efforts to monitor the health status of the population and factors that influence public health, in accordance with the Public Health Act

 - 2013–14: Mental health care for children and adolescents